Parenting Advice: Supporting Children With Behavior Related To ADHD

 Three Steps For Supporting A Child With ADHD

 Many parents report medication making a positive difference for their children’s symptomatic manifestation.
-You may consider speaking to your child’s pediatrician or therapist to learn if medication is a viable option for your child, possibly discussing options for which adverse behaviors you’d like to target first.
+You may consider speaking to your child’s pediatrician or therapist to learn if medication is a viable option for them, possibly discussing options for which adverse behaviors you’d like to target first.

-Recent research indicates that many parents may hesitate to pursue medication for their children, despite evidence that supports its efficacy and safety.
-In the referenced study, parents self-reported feelings of guilt that their child required medication, as well as significant family pressure and concerns about the risks of treatment.
-These were listed as the primary reasons for not seeking medication.
+Research indicates that many parents hesitate to pursue medication for their children, despite evidence that supports its efficacy and safety.
+In the referenced study, parents self-reported feelings of guilt that their child required medication, as well as significant family pressure against medications and concerns about the risks of treatment.
+These were listed as the primary reasons.

-If you have concerns, feel free to vocalize them to your physician or therapist.
-They can offer solutions and cognitive reframing techniques to help you and your child get the most out of treatment.
+If you have concerns, vocalize them to your physician or therapist.
+They can offer solutions and cognitive reframing techniques to help you and your child get the most out of whichever treatment(s) you pursue.

-Before reacting to your child’s anger, aggression or defiance, you may consider taking a moment to try to understand why they’re lashing out.
-For example, some children and adolescents with ADHD may start skipping school after experiencing certain problems, such as bullying, bad grades, or even unfair treatment in the classroom.
+Before reacting to your child’s anger, aggression, or defiance, consider taking a moment to try to understand why they’re lashing out.
+For example, some children and adolescents with ADHD may start skipping school after experiencing external problems, such as bullying, bad grades, or unfair treatment in the classroom.

-While there may be valid reasons that ADHD makes kids more prone to disruptive behavior, that does not make their behavior acceptable.
+Note that this is not the same as condoning the behavior—rather, it’s a way to get to the source so that you can more effectively counteract it.
+While ADHD can make kids more prone to disruptive behavior, that does not make their behavior acceptable.
 When talking to your child about their behavior, you may want to consider directing criticism at the behavior, not the child themselves.
-Once you understand the situations and emotions that can be likely to trigger ADHD behaviors, you can try lifestyle changes to avoid or better manage outbursts when possible.
+Once you understand the situations and emotions that can be likely to trigger ADHD behaviors, you can try lifestyle changes and behavioral interventions to avoid or better manage outbursts when possible.

 While symptomatic manifestations can vary by child, some of the most common triggers that are reported include: